 When and where to get further help

 If you are struggling with your puppy’s biting, there are numerous resources that you can use for one-on-one help.

 Begin by talking to your veterinarian about your concerns.
 Your veterinarian and their team can address many common behavioral concerns in pets, offering personalized tips based on their observations of your puppy.
 If necessary, your veterinarian may be able to refer you to an appropriate outside resource such as a trainer or behaviorist.

 Pet trainers can be a valuable resource for in-home help.
 While researching a pet trainer can quickly become overwhelming, limit your focus to trainers that emphasize the use of positive reinforcement.

 Run, don’t walk, from any trainer that mentions shock collars, dominance-based training, or other punishment-focused techniques!
 The Association of Professional Dog Trainers’ Trainer Search site can help you find a dog trainer in your area.

-If you are concerned that your puppy is showing serious signs of aggression, ask your veterinarian whether referral to a veterinary behaviorist might be a good option.
-Although dog trainers can handle most common training concerns, behaviorists are better-prepared to handle aggression, anxiety, and other significant behavioral conditions.
-Depending on where you live, you may have to travel a long distance to your nearest veterinary behaviorist.
+If you are concerned that your puppy is showing serious signs of aggression, ask your veterinarian whether a referral to a veterinary behaviorist might be a good option.
+Although dog trainers can handle most common training concerns, behaviorists are better prepared to handle aggression, anxiety, and other significant behavioral conditions.
+Depending on where you live, you may have to travel a long distance to your nearest veterinary behaviorist

 When considering how to stop a puppy biting, remember that this is a normal puppy behavior.
 If your puppy occasionally chews on your hand and sometimes bites during high-energy play, your puppy is completely normal.